 So where do we get started?
 Which is better, Wix or Squarespace?

-We have tried and tested both the website builders for not just ourselves, but our clients as well.
-And we have observed some stark differences between the two website platforms, how they impact your business goals, especially marketing efforts and user experience.
+We have tried and tested both website builders for not just ourselves, but our clients as well.
+And we have observed some stark differences between the two website platforms, and how they impact your business goals, especially marketing efforts and user experience.

 This is why we decided to come up with the most comprehensive Wix vs Squarespace help guide.
 You can read our complete Wix review, where we put the platform to test.

-In this article, we will be evaluating both Wix or Squarespace in terms of how easy they are to use, their design, flexibility, SEO capabilities, other features, as well as their pricing.
+In this article, we will be evaluating both Wix or Squarespace in terms of how easy they are to use, their design, flexibility, SEO capabilities, and other features, as well as their pricing.

 Who is this guide for?

-Wix Vs Squarespace: Overview
+Wix vs Squarespace: Overview

 So you don’t have to be a tech wizard to create and launch your website when it comes to these two platforms.
 The process of creating a website is pretty simple and straightforward – which means you can literally build a website within minutes.